-The Trustee is required to report on net investment returns for each default arrangement and for each non-default fund that Members were invested in during the Scheme year.
-Net investment return refers to the returns on funds minus all member-borne transaction costs and charges (see section 4).
+The Trustee is required to report on net investment returns for each fund within the Default Arrangement and for each non-default fund that Members were invested in during the Scheme year.
+Net investment returns refer to the returns on funds minus all member-borne transaction costs and charges (see section 4).